Was Haiti’s hero Toussaint Louverture of Royal Blood?

 African slaves were not permitted to keep their names and were forcefully baptized and given a Christian name

-Toussaint Louverture is featured in the new book; Triumph To Tragedy - Book Two
+Toussaint Louverture is featured in Triumph To Tragedy - Book Two

-Daniel Bayard is the Author of the series of historical fiction novels named Triumph To Tragedy.
+Daniel Bayard is the Author of the 4-book series of historical fiction novels named Triumph To Tragedy.
 The books accurately follow the timeline of Haitian history but are written in an interesting story-like reading so the reader can experience the personalities of each of the characters.
-Book One – Intrigue, Romance, Betrayal, and The Haitian Revolution - debuted in 2022.
-Book Two – The Rise of Toussaint Louverture – will be released in August 2023.
+Book One – Intrigue, Romance, Betrayal, and The Haitian Revolution - debuted in 2021.
+Book Two – The Rise of Toussaint Louverture – in 2022, The Rise of Jean-Jacques Dessalines in 2023, and The Clash of Petion and Christophe in 2024.
+Book Five will debut in October of 2025 at La Romana in the Dominican Republic as the book will feature the reunification of the island of Hispaniola and the independence of the Dominican Republic.